JWilder-FiveStar/chromeextention/README.md

 If builds fail with `Dockerfile: no such file`, ensure the `dir:` in the build step points to the folder containing the intended Dockerfile.

+Lockfile Note:
+Current Dockerfiles use `npm install --omit=dev` because no `package-lock.json` is committed.
+For reproducible builds, generate and commit a lockfile locally (`npm install`), then change Dockerfiles back to `npm ci`.

 ## License
 Internal / Proprietary (adjust as needed).